 For the health of all our visitors and the animals, smoking is prohibited throughout Zoo grounds.
 The use of electric cigarettes is prohibited.

 The Zoo covers 40 acres, and the path through the Zoo is a little more than one-mile long.
 The average length of stay is three hours.
-Wheelchairs are available at the rental kiosk located at the main entrance.
+Wheelchairs are available at the rental kiosk located at the main entrance or can be reserved online in advance.

-Manual wheelchairs are available on a first-come, first-served basis for $5.
+Manual wheelchairs are available for $7 and EZ Cart automated wheelchairs are available for $27 on a first-come, first-served basis

 THANK YOU FOR VISITING the Roger Williams Park Zoo, an exciting place to visit, learn and explore.
 Please take a moment to review our visitor conduct rules which are designed to ensure the safety and comfort of all visitors and animals, as well as to enhance the visitor experience.